Randonee/easybuild/README.md

 ----------------

 Build scripts are just plane haxe classes.
 Each method in the class is a target.
 You can also specify compiler arguments by adding /\*COMPILER [args]  COMPILER\*/ as shown in the example bellow.
-For a more thorough example take a look at the build script for this lib: https://github.com/Randonee/easybuild/blob/master/BuildScript.hx

 	/*COMPILER
 	-cp src